 2. Set the destination before you leave

-While the examiner will do this for you in your driving test, it’s a good habit to get into when you’re practicing.
-If you’re in a rush it can be tempting to set off and enter the destination as you go, but this simply isn’t safe!
+While the examiner will set the destination for you in your driving test, it’s a good habit to do this before you set off when you’re practicing.
+If you’re in a rush, it can be tempting to set off and enter the destination as you go, but this simply isn’t safe and will distract your attention from the road.
+The aim of including sat navs in the practical test is to demonstrate that you can follow the device safely.

 3. Check the route

-There are more than a few places in the UK with the same name.
-Make sure you check that Newcastle is actually Newcastle and not Newcastle-Under-Lyne before you set out!
+There are more than a few places in the UK with the same name, so double check that you have programmed in the correct destination.
+Make sure to check that Newcastle is actually Newcastle and not Newcastle-Under-Lyne before you set off!

 4. Remember that you’re driving, not the sat nav

-At the end of the day, street signs are always right and always trump a sat nav.
-So if your sat nav tells you to drive the wrong way up a one-way street, then make sure you ignore it and find an alternative route instead.
+While sat navs are incredibly useful, street signs are always right and will always trump a sat nav.
+So, if your sat nav tells you to drive the wrong way up a one-way street, then make sure you ignore it and find an alternative route instead.
+Although you are following directions, it’s essential to remain aware of what’s around you.

 5. Keep your device up to date